Features are fate: a theory of transfer learning in high-dimensional regression: Student-teacher ReLU networks

 \section{Student-teacher ReLU networks}

 In the following, we demonstrate that many of the results from our analytically solvable model also hold, qualitatively, in the more complicated setting of linear transfer with nonlinear networks.
-In particular, we choose a model of the form

-where $\sigma(y) = \max\{0, y\}$ is the ReLU activation.
+In particular, we choose a model of the form $f(\xb) = \frac{1}{m} \sum_{i = 1}^m c_i \sigma (\wb_i^T \xb)$ where $\sigma(y) = \max\{0, y\}$ is the ReLU activation.
 We scale the model by $1/m$ to place the network in the mean field, feature learning regime \citep{chizat2019lazy, mei2018mean, rotskoff2022trainability}.
 As in the deep linear model, we choose source and target functions that are representable by the network.
 That is, we study this model in the student teacher setting.
 To vary the level of feature space overlap between the source and target functions, we define a network of $m_*$ neurons for the target task, and generate the source network by ablating a fraction $\mu$ of the hidden neurons form the target.
 More precisely, let $\mathcal{A}$ be a uniformly random subset of the index set $\{1, 2, \cdots m_*\}$ with $\vert \mathcal{A}\vert = \mu m_*$.
 Then

 Thus the source has $\mu m^*$ {\it fewer} hidden features than the target task, and so the fraction $\mu$ controls the degree of discrepancy between source and target feature spaces.
 In essence when $\mu=0$ the source and target spaces are identical.
 However, as $\mu$ increases, an increasing fraction of new target features, that were not present in pre-training, must be learned.
 We constrain the hidden features in the model, source, and target to the $d$-dimensional unit sphere $\wb_i, \wb_i^* \in \mathbb{S}^{d-1}$.
 As in the deep linear model, we choose $\xb \sim \mathcal{N}(0,\Ib_d)$, train the source task on the population loss, which can be computed exactly for this model, and the target task on a finite sample of $n$ data points.